Laredo International Airport

-Laredo International Airport (IATA: LRD, ICAO: KLRD, FAA LID: LRD) is three miles northeast of downtown Laredo, in Webb County, Texas.
+Laredo International Airport (IATA: LRD, ICAO: KLRD, FAA LID: LRD) is three miles northeast of downtown Laredo, in Webb County, Texas, United States.

 The National Plan of Integrated Airport Systems for 2017–2021 categorized it as a non-hub primary commercial service airport.
-The airport sees four airlines with flights to Dallas, Houston, Las Vegas, and Mexico City.
+The airport sees three airlines with flights to Dallas, Houston, and Las Vegas.
 In the year ending December 2013, LRD had 102,856 passengers.
 In 2012, LRD totaled 460,000,612 pounds of cargo.